 #10 Remarketing on Mail Chimp lists

-When you import emails into Custom Audience, you can also do so from Mail Chimp lists: email addresses in your MailChimp list will be matched with people on Facebook to create an audience, and as Facebook confirms, "your contacts will not receive notification that they have been added to an audience."
+When you import emails into Custom Audience, you can also do so from Mail Chimp lists: the email addresses on your list MailChimp will be matched with people on Facebook to create an audience, and as Facebook confirms, "your contacts will not be notified that they have been added to an audience."

 This is fresh: the Privacy Guarantor has sanctioned as you can no longer send personalised newsletters to ecommerce customers without their consent.